guiyomh/dagger-addo/slides.md

 And finally, we use the definition `docker.Run` provided by dagger to run a command line in the container.

+Okay!

+Now that we have our definitions, how can we use them?
 -->

 ---